Tuesday, February 6th

 Jayaprakash Balachandran, Signal Integrity Engineer, d-Matrix

-Trent Uehling, Technical Director, NXP Semiconductors
+Trent Uehling, Fellow, Package Innovation, NXP Semiconductors

 Madhumita Sanyal, , Synopsys